jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt-i18n](https://github.com/ObservedObserver/chatgpt-i18n) - Translate your locale json files with AI assistance.
 - [ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summary the Arxiv papers.
 - [ohmygpt](https://github.com/noobnooc/ohmygpt) - Deploy your ChatGPT-based web app in minutes.
+- [ChatGPT-Paper-Reader](https://github.com/talkingwallace/ChatGPT-Paper-Reader) - This repository provides a simple interface that utilizes the gpt-3.5-turbo model to read academic papers in PDF format locally.
+You can use it to help you summarize papers, create presentation slides, or simply fulfill tasks assigned by your supervisor.

 ## CLI
 - [askai](https://github.com/yudax42/askai) - A command-line interface for OpenAI ChatGPT.